FREE SHIPPING From 49PLN

 • regulating blood sugar levels

-Possible antidiabetic mechanisms , such as, among others: regulation of carbohydrate digestion and absorption, lipotoxicity, insulin sensitivity, oxidative stress are discussed in the article .
-Its authors point out that the data they present may constitute the basis for clinical trials confirming the potential of Shiitake mushrooms as a superfood in the treatment of diabetes.
+Possible antidiabetic mechanisms, such as regulation of carbohydrate digestion and absorption, lipotoxicity, insulin sensitivity, and oxidative stress, among others, are discussed in the article.
+Its authors point out that the dataset they present could lay the groundwork for clinical trials confirming the potential of Shiitake mushrooms as a superfood in the treatment of diabetes.

-A study on metabolism and obesity showed that adding a high dose of Shiitake mushroom powder to a high-fat diet could significantly prevent total fat deposition and significantly reduce plasma triglyceride levels in rats (compared to a high-fat diet without the addition of Shiitake mushrooms).
-The effectiveness of the hardener in this respect depended on the dose and the sucrose content in the diet.
+Study conducted on rats, regarding metabolism and obesity showed that adding a high dose of powdered Shiitake mushrooms to a high-fat diet could significantly prevent total fat accumulation and significantly lower plasma triglyceride levels in rats (compared to a high-fat diet without the addition of Shiitake mushrooms).
+The effectiveness of the sclerotia in this regard was dose-dependent and dependent on the sucrose content of the diet.

-Scientists believe that further research is needed to develop Shiitake-based metabolism drugs that will take into account the two factors mentioned above.
+Researchers believe that further studies that take into account the two factors mentioned above are needed to develop Shiitake-based metabolism drugs.

-We will have to wait a while longer for Lentinula edodes-based drugs to be developed and approved for circulation.
+We will have to wait a little longer for the development and approval of Lentinula edodes-based medicines.
 However, Shiitake mushroom extracts with the status of dietary supplements are already available on the market.

-In our store you will find Shiitake extract from a Polish manufacturer in the form of drops: Ollywell Shiitake Japanese hardener 30ml extract in drops
+In our store you will find Shiitake extract from a Polish manufacturer in the form of drops: Ollywell Shiitake Japanese sclerotia 30ml extract in drops

 Sources:

-6. Shuvarghya Ch et al., Lentinan, β-glucan from Shiitake (Lentinula edodes): A review on structure, conformational transition, and gastro-intestinal interaction contributing towards its anti-diabetic potential, Trends in Food Science & Technology , 2023: https: //www.sciencedirect.com/science/article/abs/pii/S0924224423003394
+6. Shuvarghya Ch et al, Lentinan, a β-glucan from Shiitake (Lentinula edodes): A review on structure, conformational transition, and gastro-intestinal interaction contributing towards its anti-diabetic potential, Trends in Food Science & Technology, 2023: https://www.sciencedirect.com/science/article/abs/pii/S0924224423003394

 Returns